• Skip to primary navigation

 Bite into a slice of paleo apple pie and revel in cozy baked apples kissed with maple and cinnamon, all wrapped up in a tender crust you wouldn't know was grain-free.
 Don't skip a scoop of vanilla ice cream, dairy-free if you like.
 My current favorite paleo ice cream is Vixen Kitchen which comes from Santa Cruz, California.

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this paleo apple pie recipe, I’d love to know.
-Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this almond flour apple pie recipe, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin Recipe